ApiniLabs/PAC-Attributes/README.md

 | numeric   | json object with fields:<br>- `numerical_value` MUST be a string in decimal or scientific notation (`"14.88"`, `"-51.89E-2"`).<br>- `unit` MUST be a valid UCUM unit [^1].
 Use `"1"` for unitless values.<br> |
 | text     | Any Unicode string.
 SHOULD NOT exceed 5000 characters.|
 | reference | String referring to another entity.
 It is RECOMMENDED to use `PAC-ID`s serialized as url. |
-| asset | A url to an asset, such as an image.
+| resource | A url to an asset, such as an image.
 It is RECOMMENDED to end with the file extension (e.g. "https://mettorius.com/images/BAL500.png")
 | object    | Any json object. **Only use as a last resort** |